KartikChugh/Otto/README.md

 #### Neural Network

 Satisfy your curious mind with our fun, interactive network builder!

-Otto preconfigures model architecture
+Otto preconfigures a standard model architecture with [research-based](http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf) activations and initializers, but users are free to tinker with it as they wish.

 #### Linear Regression